 This degree of slope does not work well (or at all) for everyone!
 Many manual wheelchair users cannot independently propel their wheelchair up a ramp with a 1:12 slope.
 Persons pushing someone else seated in a wheelchair can also find it difficult (or even dangerous) to try to assist someone up or down a ramp with a 1:12 slope or greater.
 When space permits, installation of a longer ramp with a more gradual slope is always preferable from an ease-of-use perspective.

-The slope (if any) of you driveway, yard, or a pathway the bottom of the ramp will rest on is also important to take into consideration when you are choosing the ramp’s length!
+The slope (if any) of your driveway, yard or path, which the bottom edge of the ramp will rest on is also important to take into consideration when you are choosing the ramp’s length!
 For example, if you have two 8 inch high steps at your back door, at a minimum, you will need a ramp that is 16′ long.
-If your backyard slopes downward away from your home, and the bottom of the ramp will rest another 3 inches below the bottom edge of the last step, then you’ll need a ramp that is a minimum of 19′ long.
-And, if the yard continues to slope steadily downwards further, you may need to consider including a switchback.
+If your backyard slopes significantly downward away from your home, and the bottom of the ramp will be positioned on ground that rests another 3 inches below the bottom edge of the last step, then you’ll need a ramp that is a minimum of 19′ long to reduce the steepness of the ramp’s slope and/or you may need to considering adding a switchback.

 Sound overwhelming?
 Don’t worry!
 If you purchase a modular wheelchair ramp from a reputable local installer, they can assist you in determining the right ramp length.
 Alternatively, if you opt to have a custom built ramp installed, documents, websites, and videos can readily be found online with how-to-instructions for designing and constructing a safe wheelchair ramp.
 Notably, the small details do matter!
 Such as the bumpers attached to the ramp edges that prevent a walker or wheelchair’s wheels from rolling off the side of the ramp and getting caught, so our best advice to you is: Don’t skimp on the details!
 A safely constructed ramp will keep you safe and serve you well in the years ahead.